-Back by popular demand!
-Join us online for a revival of our boundary–pushing and Zoom-tastically staged tour de force, Gogol’s Diary of a Madman.
+Back by popular demand – our huge (online) festival circuit success!
+Join us for a revival of our boundary-pushing and Zoom-tastically staged tour de force, Gogol’s Diary of a Madman.
 Adapted by Kelvin Segger and featuring Damn Cheek’s Artistic Director Darren Cheek.

 Venue: Online, via Zoom (You will not need to download any software to take part)

 Book your ticket online now!
 Nearer the time, you’ll get full details of how to join.